KathyZiomek/Tool-DynamicAvraeCommandGenerator/README.md

 Once you have downloaded a JSON file from 5eTools in one of the above methods:

-- Copy the contents of this file, and paste it into this project in the following file: `./sources/5etools.json`
+- Copy the _contents_ of this file, and paste it into this project in the following file: `./sources/5etools.json`
+- Make sure to erase any old data in the file before pasting your own data
 - Save and close this file

 #### If Using Kobold+